William & Mary Data & Information Overview

-College of William and Mary has an acceptance rate of 36%, which means the school is serious about who it admits.
+William & Mary has an acceptance rate of 42%, which means the school is serious about who it admits.
 Take your time in putting together a strong application that highlights why you are a good fit for William & Mary.

 Average Test Scores

 About 77% of students accepted to William & Mary submitted their SAT scores.
 When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 660 and 740.
 Math scores were between 640 and 750.

 Student to Faculty Ratio

 The student to faculty ratio at William & Mary is an impressive 11 to 1.
 That's quite good when you compare it to the national average of 15 to 1.
 This is a good sign that students at the school will have more opportunities for one-on-one interactions with their professors.

 When estimating how much access students will have to their teachers, some people like to look at what percentage of faculty members are full time.
 This is because part-time teachers may not have as much time to spend on campus as their full-time counterparts.